-This course provides an introduction to the historic trends and issues in literature commonly encountered by children during reading, writing, and speaking.
+This course introduces the historic trends and issues in literature commonly encountered by children during reading, writing, and speaking.
 It acquaints the student with literature from various genres, including fantasy, poetry, folktales, myths, biographies, legends, historical novels, contemporary novels and non-fiction, including Newberry Medal and Caldecott Award winners.
 Literary genres will be considered from historical, cultural, and theoretical perspectives.
 The diversity of the literature's content, as well as authors and illustrators, will be analyzed.